South Dakota does not have a unique Firearm Bill of Sale form.

 There are different levels of permits available, Enhanced Permit and Gold Card Permit, with additional requirements.
 Permits are issued through the county sheriff’s office where the applicant resides.

-South Dakota recognizes all concealed-carry handgun permits issued by other states.
+South Dakota recognizes all concealed-carry handgun permits issued by other states in accordance with § 23-7-7.3.

 Currently, 39 states recognize South Dakota’s concealed-carry permits within their boundaries.